 Find out what this year's grantees are doing to make the Commonwealth a safer place to live and work.
-Grant recipients include Bentley University, Greenfield Health Department, Silent Spring Institute, Town of Natick, and YWCA of Lowell.
-Read the press release for more details.
+Grant recipients include Groundwork Lawrence, Hitchcock Center for the Environment, Silent Spring Institute, Square One, Transformative Culture Project and Friends of Topsfield Trails.
+Learn more about their projects.

-Visit our Library of Past Projects page to read about all TURI-funded projects that have made a difference to public health and the environment in Massachusetts.
+Visit our Topic Areas page to read about all TURI-funded projects that have made a difference to public health and the environment in Massachusetts.
 We encourage grant recipients to replicate and build upon past projects.
 So check out the many projects about green cleaning, organic lawn care and more to develop your ideas for funding.